ArmanDavoodi/D-IVF-Tree/ut/readme.md

 ## Notes:
 * If ENABLE_TEST_LOGGING is not defined but ENABLE_ASSERTS is, then all asserts will be changed to simple asserts and all tags will be ignored.
-Moreover, In this case, if ASSERT_ERROR_PANIC is defined, AssertError will behave similar to AssertFatal.
+Moreover, In this case, if ASSERT_ERROR_PANIC is defined, ErrorAssert will behave similar to FatalAssert.
 Otherwise, they are also ignored.

 ## TODO
 Currently, run_ut.sh only accepts one file per run.
 Therefore, we can add the option to: